Help us match you with local pros in your area

 Get a written proposal before HVAC work begins.
 A full quote includes both materials and labor costs.
 Make sure you understand and agree to all terms before signing the contract.

 You should have your HVAC system inspected approximately twice yearly.
 At the time of the inspection, your technician will tell you what services are required.
 You should also have your system inspected if you notice new issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+If your home has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any door or window leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.